Last Remains: Main story

 Spider-Man fights against Kindred, who brutalizes him with his tendrils before sending him in front of the Brooklyn Bridge, where he sees the possessed spider-heroes causing havoc.
 Spider-Man sees Spider-Gwen about to throw Miles Morales off the bridge, and starts begging to Kindred.
 Spider-Man says his friends did not do anything, and that if Kindred lets them go he can have him.
 Kindred agrees, freeing the spider heroes but snapping Spider-Man's neck.
 Spider-Man has a dream about the day Harry Osborn returned from Europe and encounters Kindred, who reveals his identity as Harry to him.

 Morlun kills the mutated Sin-Eater followers and confronts Sin-Eater.
 Morlun initially has the upper hand, but is overwhelmed and killed by Sin-Eater.
 Meanwhile, the spider-heroes and Strange navigate through the astral plane and arrive at Kindred's graveyard.

 Kindred repeatedly kills and resurrects Spider-Man.
 He reveals that he plans to show Peter that Hell is the absence of light and hope, and is worse than death itself.
 Kindred explains that he revived the Sin-Eater to reform his father, but Peter stopped him because of his self-righteousness.
 Peter sees Sin-Eater shooting Morlun, and also sees Sin-Eater waiting for the spider-heroes.
-Julia Carpenter willingly allows Sin-Eater to absorb her precognition, which allows him to see Kindred's identity and intentinos.
+Julia Carpenter willingly allows Sin-Eater to absorb her precognition, which allows him to see Kindred's identity and intentions.
 Sin-Eater shoots himself and disappears in a flash of light.
 Just then, Kindred kidnaps the spider-heroes.
 It is later revealed that Norman did not have his sins cleansed and is still evil; and he is working with the Kingpin to kill Kindred.

 Kindred ties up Peter and calls out his selfishness and fear, stating that all his friends and family died because of his actions.
 Peter attempts to apologize, but Harry is angered and beats him up.
 Mary Jane tells him to stop, but Harry explains that he needs to kill Peter because Peter will bring death and suffering to everyone else.
 Mary Jane offers herself up, but just before Harry is about to make a move, the Green Goblin appears, shocking Kindred.
 He throws a bomb, mortally wounding Mary Jane, and attacks Kindred.